How To Become a Licensed Real Estate Agent in New York

 Step 6: Take (and Pass) the New York Real Estate License Exam

-After you pass the school exam and received your certificate of completion, you are then able to register for and take the New York State salesperson licensing examination.
+After you pass the school exam and receive your certificate of completion, you can register for and take the New York State salesperson licensing examination.

-New York State requires that you schedule your exam using the New York Department of State’s Occupational Licensing Management System, known as eAccessNY.
+New York State requires you to schedule your exam using the New York Department of State's Occupational Licensing Management System, or eAccessNY.

 eAccessNY is New York State's online licensing management system.

-An agent uses eAccessNY to schedule his or her state licensing exam, submit his license application, and renew his real estate license.
+The agent uses access to schedule their state licensing exam, submit their license application, and renew their estate license.

 The New York real estate license exam is offered in several languages besides English.
 These are Spanish, Korean, Russian, and Chinese.